-Dr. Scott F. Stoltenberg directs the BGL and is an Associate Professor in the Psychology Department at the University of Nebraska-Lincoln.
-Dr. Stoltenberg's office (C82), behavioral data collection lab (C76) and genotyping lab (C60) are located in Memorial Stadium in the Center for Brain, Biology and Behavior (CB3).
+Dr. Scott F. Stoltenberg directs the BGL, and is an Associate Professor in the Psychology Department at the University of Nebraska-Lincoln.
+Dr. Stoltenberg's office (C82), and lab (C60) are located in the Center for Brain, Biology & Behavior (CB3).

 Research in the BGL seeks to characterize the role of genetic variation on individual differences in health-risk behaviors and social behaviors.
 We focus on genes that influence the function of neurotransmitter systems and on behavioral traits, such as impulsivity, that increase risk for behavioral problems.

 Studies in the BGL have examined phenotypes such as alcohol problems, substance use, eating problems, risky driving, decision-making prosocial behavior and gambling.
 In general, we use a candidate gene association study approach with non-clinical populations (i.e. college students) as study participants.